lukas-berger/styling-kitsu/README.md

-# A new look for kitsu.io
+# A new look for kitsu.app
 ## Compact Library
 See more of the library at a glance.
 Posters are only shown on hover, the respective row gets highlighted.